-The Committee believes that change of control vesting of equity awards and severance benefits, if structured appropriately, serve to minimize the distraction caused by a potential transaction and reduce the risk that an executive departs Adobe before an acquisition is consummated.
-The Committee and the company believe that a pre-existing plan will allow our executives to focus on continuing normal business operations and on the success of a potential business combination, rather than on seeking alternative employment.
-Further, a pre-existing plan ensures stability and will enable our executives to maintain a balanced perspective in making overall business decisions during a potentially uncertain period.
-To that end, Adobe provides certain change of control benefits as described below.
+The Committee believes that change of control vesting of equity awards and severance payments and benefits, if structured appropriately, serve to minimize the distraction caused by a potential transaction and reduce the risk that an executive officer departs Adobe before an acquisition is consummated.
+The Committee and the company believe that a preexisting plan will allow our executive officers to focus on continuing normal business operations and on the success of a potential business combination, rather than on seeking alternative employment.
+Further, a pre-existing plan ensures stability and will enable our executive officers to maintain a balanced perspective in making overall business decisions during a potentially uncertain period.
+To that end, Adobe provides certain change of control payments and benefits as described below.

-Each of our NEOs is an eligible participant in our 2020 Executive Severance Plan in the Event of a Change of Control (the "Change of Control Plan").
+Each of our NEOs is a participant in our 2020 Executive Severance Plan in the Event of a Change of Control (the "Change of Control Plan").
 The Change of Control Plan provides for severance payments and fully accelerated vesting of outstanding equity awards for our NEOs and other members of senior management upon an involuntary termination of employment upon or following a qualifying change of control.
-The terms of the Change of Control Plan are described below.
+The terms of the Change of Control Plan are described below under "Executive Compensation-Change of Control".

 We also maintain a Retention Agreement with Mr. Narayen, which provides similar benefits but does not require termination of his employment in order for him to receive the equity acceleration, as described below under "Executive Compensation-Change of Control."
-Mr. Narayen's original Retention Agreement, dated January 12, 1998, was amended February 11, 2008 based on his promotion to Chief Executive Officer, and was further amended on December 11, 2010 and December 5, 2014 in order to clarify the manner of compliance with, or exemption from, Section 409A of the Internal Revenue Code of 1986, as amended (the "Code").
+Mr. Narayen's original Retention Agreement, dated January 12, 1998, was amended February 11, 2008 based on his promotion to Chief Executive Officer and was further amended on December 11, 2010 and December 5, 2014 in order to clarify the manner of compliance with, or exemption from, Section 409A of the Internal Revenue Code of 1986, as amended (the "Code").

 The Change of Control Plan and the Retention Agreement with Mr. Narayen do not provide for reimbursements or "gross-ups" of excise tax amounts under Section 4999 of the Code.
-Rather, under both of these arrangements, benefits would be reduced if doing so would result in a better after-tax economic position for the affected executive.
-The Committee and the company believe this is an appropriate allocation of the tax cost of these arrangements between Adobe and the executive and is consistent with market practice.
+Rather, under both of these arrangements, benefits would be reduced if doing so would result in a better after-tax economic position for the affected executive officer.
+The Committee and the company believe this is an appropriate allocation of the tax cost of these arrangements between Adobe and the executive officer and is consistent with market practice.

 Our change of control arrangements are designed to be competitive with the pay practices of our peer group.
 The Committee periodically reviews the terms and conditions of our change of control arrangements and will make adjustments when and to the extent it deems appropriate.
-The Change of Control Plan will expire on December 13, 2023.
+The Change of Control Plan will expire on December 13, 2023, unless extended by Adobe.

-Additional details regarding our Change of Control Plan and the Retention Agreement with Mr. Narayen, including estimates of amounts payable in specified circumstances as of the last day of fiscal year 2020, are disclosed in the "Executive

-Compensation-Change of Control-Potential Payments upon Termination and/or a Change of Control" table contained in this proxy statement.
+Additional details regarding our Change of Control Plan and the Retention Agreement with Mr. Narayen, including estimates of amounts payable in specified circumstances as of the last day of fiscal year 2022, are disclosed in the section titled "Executive Compensation-Change of Control-Potential Payments upon Termination and/or a Change of Control".